jeffskinnerbox/rpi-loader/README.md

 Some of the ideas for this script were taken from the following:
 "[Scripts to update the Raspberry Pi and Debian-based Linux Distros][05]".

-### Step 0: Use 32G SD-Card or Larger
+### Step 0: Select SD-Card and Install Scripts - DONE
-The tools you are about to install take up a great deal of space, and since this is for video applications, anything you record will consume siginificant disk space.
+The tools you are about to install take up a great deal of space, and since this is for video applications, anything you record will consume significant disk space.
 The OpenCV and the OpenCV Contribution packages alone are very large (430M + 120M).

 A standard Raspberry Pi install will likely use over 4GB of the available space,